Gold Leaf Kutani Ware Sake Set

 Enhancing Your Sake Moments

-With a tokkuri capacity of 350ml (approximately 12 oz) and sake cups measuring 2.2 inches in diameter and 1.6 inches in height, this set is perfect for intimate gatherings or personal enjoyment.
-The tactile experience of holding these beautifully crafted pieces adds a layer of joy to your sake-drinking rituals.
-Whether you are hosting a dinner party or enjoying a quiet evening, this sake set transforms an ordinary moment into an extraordinary experience.
+The tokkuri has a capacity of 350ml (approximately 12 oz), while the sake cups measure 2.2 inches in diameter and 1.6 inches in height.
+Ideal for intimate gatherings or personal enjoyment, these well-designed pieces enrich your sake-drinking rituals.
+Whether hosting a dinner party or enjoying a quiet evening, this sake set makes your experience uniquely enjoyable.

 Thoughtful Packaging and Care

-Each Gold Leaf Kutani Sake Set is presented in an elegant cosmetic box, making it a perfect gift for loved ones or a delightful treat for yourself.
-Please note that, due to its fragility, careful handling is essential to preserve its beauty.
-This set is not just a collection of items; it’s a piece of art that you can incorporate into your daily life.
+Each Gold Leaf Kutani Sake Set comes in an elegant cosmetic box, making it a thoughtful gift for loved ones or a special indulgence for yourself.
+Due to its fragility, gentle handling is crucial to maintain its beauty.
+We recommend hand washing to preserve the intricate designs.
+This set enriches daily life while serving as a beautiful decorative piece.

 Product Information